01380 850309 Send A Message

 Any records made or stored are used professionally and securely in line with data protection legislation and guidance.
 We will use our child protection and safeguarding procedures to share concerns and relevant information with agencies who need to know.
 We will involve children, young people, parents, families and carers appropriately.

-We create and maintain an anti-bullying environment and ensure that we have a policy and procedure to help us deal effectively with any bullying that may arise.
 We have behaviour policies that ensures that all children feel safe in the school

 We provide a safe physical environment for our children.
 We have built a safeguarding culture where staff and volunteers, children, young people and their families, treat each other with respect and are comfortable about sharing concerns.
 We use a variety of communication so that everyone’s voice is heard and valued.